 You may have changes in your sex life after cancer treatment - many people do.
 Sexual problems after cancer treatment are often caused by changes to your body - from surgery, chemotherapy, or radiation, or by the effects of certain medicines.
 Sometimes emotional issues can be the cause of sexual problems.
 Intimacy after Cancer will address the common concerns about sex and intimacy after cancer and will provide strategies for improving intimate relationships after cancer treatment.
 There will be two sessions: the 11am class will be directed towards female survivors and the 12pm session will be directed towards male survivors.
 Please note: we are offering a class specifically on Communication and Relationships after Cancer and will not be covering this topic in the Intimacy after Cancer class.

-Stress Management Techniques for Cancer Survivors
+Stressed Out!
+The Science and Practice of Stress Management for Cancer Survivors

 Bonnie McGregor, PhD

 Dr. McGregor will briefly review the current data on the effects of stress on health and how stress management can improve not only emotional but also physical well-being.
 Dr. McGregor will then teach the group empirically validated stress management techniques and close the group with a brief guided relaxation exercise.